zarinplus/docs/README.md

 _Attention: You should store mt_click_id value to their users cookie by yourself or just add our javascript tag to your landing page._

-Read these parameters from users cookie and then callback the API endpoint via `GET` or `POST` request.
+Read these parameters from users cookie and then send then to the API endpoint via `GET` or `POST` request.

 	{
 		"mt_click_id" : "80ee0fd84e32442122d68ce9bd3df1454f577a97",